Gate & Fence Resources

 Below are some useful resources to help decide the right fencing and gate options for you.

-Colorbond fencing and gates use an application called colorbond, a baked colour finish.
+Colorbond gates and sheeting use an application called colorbond, a baked colour finish.
 The same application is used by all of the colorbond sheeting products that we know of on the market.
-There are a variety of colours available.
+There are a variety of colours available and these typically align with gutters, down pipes, metal sheds and window trims.

-Tubular steel and wrought iron finishes uses a spray on oven bake powder typically called powdercoating.
-Depending on the environment, type of steel used and the longevity you require, zinc coating, electroplating, hot dip galvanising, priming and powdercoating are all choices available for application onto steel.
-The more processes your steel uses, the more time it will take to prepare your job properly as each step requires us to monitor and clean the steel to prepare it for the next step.
+Tubular steel, aluminium and wrought iron finishes use a spray on oven bake powder typically called powdercoating.
+Depending on the environment, type of metal used and the longevity you require, zinc coating, electroplating, hot dip galvanising, priming and powdercoating are all choices available for application onto metal.
+The more processes your metal requires, the more time it will take to prepare your job properly, as each step requires us to monitor and clean the metal to prepare it for the next step.

 Finishes are typically flat and smooth and align to the BHP colour range for fencing.
-Variations include texture and ripple finishes.
+Variations include texture and ripple finishes above standard pricing.

 Maintenance of Powder Coated Materials